Science of AI Tone: How Machines Capture Your Writing DNA

 5. Cultural Markers

 Regional expressions, professional terminology, generational language, formality calibration across audiences.
-Grieve's 2023 research on register variation shows these patterns are highly discriminative.
+Grieve's 2023 research on register variation demonstrates that stylometric methods work because authors write in subtly different registers, making these patterns highly discriminative for authorship.

 6. Language-Specific Patterns